ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 You can view all submitted contributions to see a summary of each.
 If you've found a contribution to be impactful, you're encouraged to show your support for this contributor to receive more matching funds by adding them to your shopping cart.

-When ready, users can checkout using the shopping cart by finalizing the amounts they'd like to donate before sending the funds using their wallet.
+When ready, you can checkout using the shopping cart by finalizing the amounts you'd like to donate before sending the funds using your wallet.

 <ButtonLink href="/contributing/funding-rounds/participating/allocating/">Learn how to allocate</ButtonLink>

 ## What funds will I need? {#needed-funds}

-Rounds are being held using the Allo Protocol on the Optimism layer 2 rollup.
+Rounds are being held using the Allo Protocol on the Optimism layer 2 rollup, for on-chain transparency and inexpensive network fees.
 As such you’ll need an Ethereum address with some ETH available _on Optimism_ to be used for transaction fees (gas).

 As an **ethereum.org contributor** looking to receive funding, you’ll need some ETH on Optimism for: